A PMP-inspired Evaluation Framework for Assessing Deep-Learning Earth System Models: Applying PMP Metrics and Diagnostic Tools to DL-ESMs

-In Figure \ref{fig:portrait_MoV_ampl} we report the amplitude metric, defined as the ratio between the standard deviations of the model and observed principal components, per single-model ensemble \citep{Lee2019a}.
+In Figure~\ref{fig:portrait_MoV_ampl} we report the amplitude metric, defined as the ratio between the standard deviations of the model and observed principal components, per single-model ensemble \citep{Lee2019a}.
 Metric values close to unity are a measure of good agreement with the reference observational dataset.
 We notice that green shading predominates in the table, mostly in CMIP6 models and also in the two tested DL-ESMs, indicating similar variances to observations.
-Among the DL-ESMs, NeuralGCM exhibits more uniform performance across the ETMoV and seasons while ACE2 shows more variability across the ETMoV, with slightly larger variance than observations on NAM and NAO Spring averages and lower variance than observations in SAM Fall, NAM Summer and NAO Winter averages, with overall satisfactory performance.
+Among the DL-ESMs, NeuralGCM exhibits more uniform performance across the ETMoV and seasons whereas ACE2 shows more variability across the ETMoV.
+In particular, ACE2 has slightly larger variance than observations for NAM Spring averages and lower variance in SAM Fall, NAM Summer and NAO Winter averages, while still showing overall satisfactory performance.
 A very recent paper \citep{Baxter2026} provides insights about the ability of ACE2 and NeuralGCM to reproduce complex atmospheric dynamics, including eddy-mean flow interactions which are critical for extra-tropical modes of variability.
-The study concludes that both DL-ESMs are able to simulate extr-tropical wave-mean flow interactions but they struggle with the propagation of the SAM.
+The study concludes that both DL-ESMs are able to simulate extra-tropical wave-mean flow interactions but they struggle with the propagation of the SAM.
 In another recent paper \citep{Kent2025} the authors show that ACE2 model exhibits skillful seasonal predictions of NAO.
 In other ETMoV cases, such as for PNA Spring, most CMIP6 models overestimate the observed amplitude along with ACE2, while NeuralGCM seems to capture better the observed amplitude.

-Figure \ref{fig:parallel_RSME_MoV} shows the spatiotemporal RMSE in the format of parallel coordinate plot.
-We can see how both ACE2 and NeuralGCM are performing consistently to the CMIP6 models in simulating ETMoV, with very consistent skill on NAO across the seasons.
+Figure~\ref{fig:parallel_RSME_MoV}, showing the spatiotemporal RMSE in the format of parallel coordinate plot, indicates that both ACE2 and NeuralGCM perform consistently with the CMIP6 models in simulating ETMoV, with particularly consistent skill for NAO across seasons.